Embed This Data

 - FDI Inflow:

-Tonga’s economic freedom score is 58.2, making its economy the 104th freest in the 2014 Index.
-Its score is 2.2 points higher than last year, reflecting substantial improvements in the control of government spending, labor freedom, investment freedom, and trade freedom.
-Tonga is ranked 22nd out of 42 countries in the Asia–Pacific region, and its score is below the world average.
+Tonga’s economic freedom score is 59.3, making its economy the 95th freest in the 2015 Index.
+Its score is 1.1 points better than last year, with improvements in investment freedom, the control of government spending, and monetary freedom outweighing declines in trade freedom and business freedom.
+Tonga is ranked 18th out of 42 countries in the Asia–Pacific region, and its score is below the world average.

-The island Kingdom of Tonga is the South Pacific’s last Polynesian monarchy.
-Tonga has been independent since 1970, and its political life is dominated by the royal family, hereditary nobles, and a few other landholders.
-Tonga held its first elections in November 2010 in its drive to become a constitutional monarchy.
+The island Kingdom of Tonga, the South Pacific’s last Polynesian monarchy, has been independent since 1970.
+The royal family, hereditary nobles, and a few other landholders control politics.
+Tonga held its first elections in November 2010 under its newly formed constitutional monarchy.
 The Friendly Islands Democratic Party won a plurality in parliament, and Lord Siale’ataonga Tu’ivakano became Tonga’s first elected prime minister.
 Tonga boasts a 99 percent literacy rate, although more than half of the population lives abroad, mostly in New Zealand.
 Agriculture is the principal productive sector of the economy, and remittances from abroad are the primary source of income.